The Most Bike-Friendly City In Every Single State

 Arkansas: Little Rock

 The Arkansas River Trail System runs right through the capital city, following an 88-mile loop through Little Rock, North Little Rock, Maumelle, and Conway.
-The bike-friendly trail passes a number of Little Rock's landmarks, including the Big Rock Quarry and the Clinton Presidential Library.
-Bobby's Bike Hike in Little Rock offers themed tours, like their Pork & Bourbon Bicycle Tour and Bobby's Tike Hike for families with kids in tow.
-Have you checked out some of the best free tourist attractions in each state?
+The bike-friendly trail passes a number of Little Rock’s landmarks, including the Big Rock Quarry and the Clinton Presidential Library.
+(Have you checked out some of the best free tourist attractions in each state?)

 As far as California cities go, Davis isn’t the largest in regard to population, but it was the first city in the U.S. to implement bike lanes.
 Cyclists can ride Davis Bike Loop on a tour of the city, or stop by the U.S. Bicycling Hall of Fame for a comprehensive history of cycling in the U.S. According to Outside Magazine, approximately 17 percent of residents commute by bike, and bicycle repair stations and tire pumps are readily available to the public.